 Having dismissed it before and worn it all day, I have sort of changed my mind.
 There are more floral notes than I first realised, and it is really very pretty.
 I often roll my eyes at fruity floral, but this one ain’t bad.

-It will has its fans, but the combination of patchouli and praline make it too much like Angel for me.
+It will has its many, many fans, but the combination of patchouli and praline make it too much like Angel for me.
 Pretty though.